 Embellishing the Dry Creek Bed

-We took our time with the dry lay of the stepping stones and boulders to make sure they were beautiful as well as functional!
+Take your time with the dry lay of the stepping stones and boulders to make sure they are aesthetically pleasing as well as functional!

 Once we were happy with the placement, we dug around each stone with an edging tool and removed the grass as well as a few inches of topsoil.
 The goal was to inset the stones slightly below the surface to keep them in place and prevent shifting during colder weather.